 The three most common forms of surety bonds used in the procurement process are bid bonds (deposits), performance bonds, and payment bonds.
 The solicitation must provide notice if a bond is required and what forms are acceptable (e.g., irrevocable letter of credit or cashier's check).
-SPD discourages the use of performance bonds unless there is a compelling need or statutory requirement.314 The use of a bond should be carefully considered as a bond requirement may restrict competition, delay the award and raise the cost of the contract as the cost of the bond is typically passed to the agency by the vendor.315 Questions regarding bonding requirements should be directed to agency legal counsel.
+SPD discourages the use of performance bonds unless there is a compelling need or statutory requirement.
+The use of a bond should be carefully considered as a bond requirement may restrict competition, delay the award and raise the cost of the contract as the cost of the bond is typically passed to the agency by the vendor.
+The use of a gency legal counsel.